 Since autonomic dysreflexia increases the amount of fluid circulating above the level of injury, the patient may experience nasal congestion.

 The patient with autonomic dysreflexia may experience a throbbing headache.
-This is caused by an increase of blood being shunted to above the level of the injury.
-If the patient with spinal cord injury complains of a headache, measuring the blood pressure is critical in helping to determine the presence of autonomic dysreflexia.
+This symptom is caused by an increase of blood shunted to above the level of the injury.
+If a patient with spinal cord injury complains of a headache, measuring the blood pressure is critical in helping to determine the presence of autonomic dysreflexia.

 Removing the noxious stimuli will help resolve autonomic dysreflexia.
 Common causes include a distended bladder or impacted rectum.
 Immediate catheterization may be necessary to relieve bladder distention.
 If the patient already has an inserted Foley catheter, assess for kinks, folds, or plugs in the tubing.
 Stool impaction may require applying anesthetic lubricating ointment to decrease rectal stimulation before performing a digital rectal examination.
 Other causes include stimulation of sensory receptors, skin, or pain receptors.
 If the cause is skin stimulation, loosening the patient's constrictive clothing and tight shoes will also help relieve symptoms.
 If symptoms remain after removing the noxious stimuli, an alpha-adrenergic blocker or arteriolar vasodilator may be administered to help stabilize vital signs.